Bearded Dragon with Black Beard – Is it normal?

 When bearded dragons turn their beards black, it can be an indication they’re too cold.
 They do this to help warm themselves up.
 This is because black can absorb more heat than lighter colors.

 So, if your bearded dragon’s beard is black, it could be that he’s cold.
-This is a great time to check the temperature in his tank.
+This is a great time to check his body temperature or the temperaturein his tank.
 If the temperature’s too low, then you’ll need to increase the heat.
 This can be done with UVB bulbs or ceramic heaters.

 7).
 Looking for a Mate

 Another reason bearded dragons turn their beards black is that they’re seeking a mate!
 This is done by the males.
-Male beardies have darker beards than females, and so use this as a means to indicate how masculine they are.
-You may also notice your beardie bobbing or moving his head at the same time.
+Male beardies have darker beards than female beardies, and so use this dark beard as a means to indicate how masculine they are.
+You may also notice your beardie’ head bobbing or moving his head at the same time.
 This is another way to get more attention.

-If you have only one beardie and no other, then you won’t notice this behavior.
+If you have only one beardie and no other, then you won’t notice this bearded dragon behavior.

 8).
 Territorial